MoriTanosuke/glacieruploader/README.md

 How to run
 ==========

-You need a file names ´aws.properties´ with 2 lines:
+You need a file named `aws.properties` with 2 lines:

     accessKey=your_aws_access_key
     secretKey=your_secret_key

-When running the uploader, specify the path to this file with ´--credentials /path/to/aws.properties´.
-If you don't specify this option, the default is to search for the file in javas ´user.home´ directory.
+When running the uploader, specify the path to this file with `--credentials /path/to/aws.properties`.
+If you don't specify this option, the default is to search for the file in javas `user.home` directory.

 Upload
 ------